droplinked/droplinked-evm-contracts/README.md

 `npm run deploy:<type> -- $network_name_here$`
 For instance, running

-`npx hardhat run deploy:deployer polygon_mumbai`
+`npx hardhat run deploy:deployer -- polygon_mumbai`
 would result in something like this

 ```txt
 [ ✅ ] Deployer deployed to: 0x34C4db97cE4cA2cce48757F85C954C5647124106
 ```

-There are multiple deployment scripts which you can check in the package.json file, under the `scripts` section.
+There are multiple deployment scripts which you can check in the package.json file, under the `scripts` section, which include:

+- `deploy:deployer` - Deploys the main deployer contract.
+- `deploy:utils` - Deploys the utils contract.
+- `deploy:payment` - Deploys the payment proxy contract.
+- `deploy:airdrop` - Deploys the bulk token distributor contract.